norbutlepcha25/CSF302/docs/unit4.md

 # Unit 4: Divide and Conquer Algorithms

+!!! note "Learning Outcome"

+    Implement divide-and-conquer algorithms such as Strassen's algorithm for matrix multiplication and the Fast Fourier Transform.

 ## 4.1 Fundamentals Divide & Conquer Algorithm Design

 ### 4.1.1 Principles and structure of divide and conquer algorithms